 • There are disputes among heirs or unclear documents.

 Avoiding probate in Illinois is absolutely possible, but it requires thoughtful preparation.
-A combination of trusts, beneficiary designations, and other tools can save your loved ones time, money, and stress.
+A combination of trusts, beneficiary designations, and the right legal tools can save your loved ones significant time, money, and stress.

-Working with an experienced estate planning attorney can help you create a personalized strategy that keeps your wishes intact and your family protected.
+Working with an experienced estate planning attorney at Lexern Law Group can help you create a personalized strategy that keeps your wishes intact and your family fully protected.
+Serving families throughout Libertyville, Lake County, and surrounding Illinois communities.

 Like us on Facebook to keep up with new blog posts and news!